OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism: Experiments

-We evaluate \nickname with the most popular MoT VLA $\pi_{0.5}$~\cite{intelligence2025pi_05} on a single NVIDIA RTX 4090 GPU, which is a representative hardware for on-device VLA inference~\cite{jiang2026fast,ma2025running,black2024pi_0}.
-We evaluate on 3 representative benchmarks: LIBERO~\cite{liu2023libero}, DROID~\cite{khazatsky2024droid}, and ALOHA~\cite{zhao2023aloha}, focusing on the inference speed (agnostic to model weights and input distributions) in most experiments.
-Specifically, we evaluate task success rate on LIBERO with the officially released $\pi_{0.5}$-LIBERO checkpoint, demonstrating that \nickname doesn't degrade action quality while accelerating inference.
+We evaluate \nickname with $\pi_{0.5}$~\cite{intelligence2025pi_05} on both NVIDIA GeForce RTX 4090 and Jetson AGX Thor, two representative platforms for on-device VLA inference~\cite{jiang2026fast,ma2025running,black2024pi_0}.
+We evaluate inference speed under three representative configurations derived from LIBERO~\cite{liu2023libero}, DROID~\cite{khazatsky2024droid}, and ALOHA~\cite{zhao2023aloha}, matching their input observation specifications (\eg, camera views and resolution) and control dimensionality rather than full rollout behavior.
+Specifically, we evaluate task success rate on LIBERO with the officially released $\pi_{0.5}$-LIBERO checkpoint, demonstrating that \nickname does not degrade action quality while accelerating inference.
+This section mainly reports results on LIBERO; full results are deferred to \S\ref{sec:appendix-e2e}.